Free Codicil to the Last Will and Testament in Ontario Template

 A Codicil is a legal document that is used to update your Last Will and Testament.
 With a Codicil, you can add, remove, or modify parts of your Will, so you don’t need to write an entirely new document.
 You’d typically use a Codicil to make minor changes, like naming a new beneficiary or adding a new asset for distribution.

-A Codicil has the same legal requirements as a Will, like the need for two witness signatures to be valid.
+In Ontario and most Canadian provinces, a Codicil has the same legal requirements as a Will.
+These include the requirement that two witnesses sign it for it to be valid.
 Once you and your witnesses sign your Codicil, you can attach it to your Will and store it with your estate planning documents.

-Codicil to the Last Will and Testament in Ontario
+Do you have Questions about your Codicil to the Last Will and Testament Document ?

 Updates You Can Make with a Codicil